JiaRuiming-1/AI-Trading/P3_SmartBeta_portfolio_optimization/README.md

   (b) Use L2 nomal to model, the q can be look as a basline, such as index or ETF, the lambda control how much objective will similar to the q:

   $$ objective:~~~ X^TPX + \lambda \|x_i-q\|  ~~~~ \lambda=a~trade~off~parameter $$

+In this project we can code to optimize portfolio by cvxpy of python tools, check it in `cvxpy_advanced.ipynb`